-I was thrilled recently that Kyra, of Firetree Visual Media asked me to put some words together for her blog about blogging.
+I was recently asked by Kyra, of Firetree Visual Media, to contribute to her blog with some thoughts about blogging.

 Here’s the piece that I wrote for Kyra, and below it is the link to her original post.

-It’s interesting that, in a world where – not that long ago – we were told to give up on writing and be led by pictures, video and sound; there are now more words written than ever before.
-But now, instead of being on paper these words are on screens.
+It’s interesting that, in a world where – not that long ago – we were told to give up on writing and be led by pictures, video and sound; there are more words written than ever before.
+But now, instead of being on paper, these words are on screens.

 And they’re available to a much larger audience.

-So how can you, and your business, compete with that?
+So how can you, and your business, use that?

 Can a blog help you be heard?